Skip to main content

 Subsidies

 Each spring or summer, Council reviews the Club Finances and decides on a subsidy pool.
-We intent that subsidies should benefit as many members as possible who participate in the Club.
+We intend that subsidies should benefit as many members as possible who participate in the Club.
 This should apply to more than extended events or one sport but also to day trip events.

 As a Club, we keep administration costs low to put more money into member benefits and subsidies.